Why Bond Prices Go Up and Down

 by Annette Thau

 With bond investing, prices go up and down in response to two factors: changes in interest rates and changes in credit quality.
 Bond investors tend to worry a lot about the safety of their money.
 Generally, however, they tie safety to credit considerations.
 Many bond investors do not fully understand how changes in interest rates affect price.
 Since the late 1970s, changes in the interest rate environment have become the greatest single determinant of return on bond investments.
 Managing interest rate risk has become the most critical variable in the management of bond portfolios.
-In this article, w
+In this article, we'll see why.

 Interest Rate Risk